koby-nob/kobynoble/README.md

 <h2> Professional Projects in a Producation Environment:</h2>

-- Managed TLS1.2/SHA1 certificate upgrade for Oracle, Micros 3700, e7 POS system for 10K+ merchants for PCI-DSS compliance.
+- Managed TLS1.2/SHA1 certificate upgrade for Oracle, Micros 3700, e7 POS system for 10K+ merchants for PCI-DSS compliance averting $40+k plus in potential penalaties.
 - Coordinated in designing a software bandaid for Windows 7, and Windows NT POS.

 - Worked with vendors in migrating Windows Operating System to Android POS (Skytab).